GrantLindquist/Resume/HexbarFitness/README.md

 ```

 ### React Form that creates a new Exercise object
+This React form takes user input, creates an Exercise object using the input, and submits an API request to place the Exercise inside of the database.
+The component reloads upon submitting to seamlessly add the Exercise into the user interface.

 ```
 const ExerciseForm = (param) => {

-  // Blank exercise object to place in form var exercise = {
+  // Blank exercise object that form will fill-out. var exercise = {
     userId: 3,
     name: '',